The Dolby® A Trick

 To limit the amount of noise generated by tape recording, early noise reduction systems used what’s called a multi-band compander (compressor/expander).

-The unit dynamically emphasises the high frequencies during the encoding stage (recording to tape), so that during the decoding stage (playback from tape) the signal is attenuated, along with the typical tape noise.
+The unit dynamically emphasizes the high frequencies during the encoding stage (recording to tape), so that during the decoding stage (playback from tape) the signal is attenuated, along with the typical tape noise.
 By using the encoding stage only, you can obtain a natural enhancing effect, increasing the top end of any track.

-As you can see from the picture above, in the encoding stage, the input signal is split into 4 bands (with the highest bands overlapping), dynamically compressed and then summed back with the dry signal.
+As you can see from the picture above, in the encoding stage, the input signal is split into 4 bands (with the highest bands overlapping), dynamically compressed, and then summed back with the dry signal.
 The amount of compression on each band is inversely proportional to the volume of the band.
 Quieter sounds get brighter while louder sounds remain almost unchanged.